Washington Court Records

 - Medical Support: Parents are to provide medical support for the child.
 Medical support can include health care coverage, health insurance, or monetary medical support.
 The court may order both parents to contribute towards the medical expenses or excuse a parent from such responsibility.

-- Educational Support: Such expenses cover the financial needs of the child in school for tuition, books, extra lessons, sports gear, and the likes.
+- Educational Support: Such expenses cover the financial needs of the child in school, such as tuition, books, extra lessons, sports gear, and the like.

 What is the Average Child Support Payment in Washington?

 The amount paid by a parent for child support in Washington may depend on some factors.
 The state uses a child support schedule to calculate the amount a parent will pay that is adequate to meet the child’s basic needs.
-Typically, the state uses the gross and net income of the parents to figure out how much they will pay for child support.
+Typically, the state uses the parents' gross and net income to figure out how much they will pay for child support.

 Using the child support economic table, the minimum combined net income of parents on the schedule is $1000.
 Persons earning such income are to pay a minimum amount of $50 for child support.

-Under RCW 26.19.065, the child support obligation of a parent must not exceed forty-five percent of their net income.
+Under RCW 26.19.065, a parent's child support obligation must not exceed 45% of their net income.
 However, the court may order a higher amount of child support payment if both parents’ net income combined is above $12,000.

-Interested persons can use the Division of Child Support Quick Child Support Estimator to obtain a quick estimate of their monthly child support payment.
-Persons may also the child support schedule automated worksheets for a more accurate and detailed calculation.
+Interested persons may use the Division of Child Support's Quick Child Support Estimator to obtain a quick estimate of their monthly child support payment.
+Persons may also use the child support schedule automated worksheets for a more accurate and detailed calculation.

 How Do I Apply for Child Support in Washington?

 Usually, a court sets up child support if it arises from a legal separation case proceeding.
-However, interested parents can apply for child support services in Washington with the Division of Child Support (DCS).
-The DSC can also initiate an administrative child support order if there is ongoing legal action but the court is yet to file a child support order.
+However, interested parents may apply for child support services in Washington with the Division of Child Support (DCS).
+The DSC may also initiate an administrative child support order if there is ongoing legal action, but the court has yet to file a child support order.

 Division of Child Support